tdwg/bdq/tg2/_review/docs/tutorial/index.md

 But, "contains some value" might be interpreted in different ways by different developers, so we will use an explicit concept from BDQ that allows developers to look in one place for the meaning of "contains some value", and know that this is a standard concept that gets reused.

-The [bdqval:](../list/bdqval/index.md) vocabulary contains a term for just this purpose: [bdqval:NotEmpty](../list/bdqval/index.md#bdqval_NotEmpty), a standard definition of this common concept for reuse in many tests, preventing ambiguity in implementation.
+The [bdqval:](../list/bdqval/index.md) vocabulary contains a term for just this purpose: [bdqval:NotEmpty](../list/bdqval/index.md#bdqval_NotEmpty), a standard definition of this common concept for reuse in many Tests, preventing ambiguity in implementation.
 Thus, we can rephrase the expected response to link to this BDQ concept:

 **Expected Response** COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty; otherwise NOT_COMPLIANT